Responding to app store reviews: the staggering growth

 - Developers have got their heads around how important it is to respond, especially to negative reviews.
 More on that later.

-Which app reviews are being responding to?
+Which app reviews are being responded to?

 When you look at the same data but broken down by the star rating of the review it shows some clear patterns.

+There is a clear increase of app teams responding to app store reviews across the different star ratings.
 About 18% of 1 and 2-star reviews are getting a response compared to about 9% of 4 and 5-star reviews.
 Pretty spot on double.